-The association has three bodies (General Assembly, Representative’s Meeting, and Executive Board), as well as advisory bodies (Board of Trustees and Advisory Board), and an office.
+The association has three bodies (General Assembly, Board of Representatives, and Executive Board), as well as advisory bodies (Board of Trustees and Advisory Board), and an office.

-According to the statutes of the Stem Cell Network NRW, various tasks of the General Assembly were transferred to the Representatives’ Meeting.
+According to the statutes of the Stem Cell Network NRW, various tasks of the General Assembly were transferred to the Board of Representatives.
 In contrast to the General Assembly, it does not consist of legal entities, but of natural persons.
-The General Assembly elects the Representatives’ Meeting.
+The General Assembly elects the Board of Representatives.
 It also determines how many people it should consist of; the figure is currently 20:

 Institut für Humangenetik

 The Executive Board conducts the business of the association, including its judicial and extrajudicial representation.
 It consists of five members.
-The Representatives’ Meeting elects the Executive Board, which consists of the two spokespersons of the Representatives’ Meeting, one member each from the fields of ethical legal and social aspects (ELSA) and biomedicine, as well as another person from other fields.
+The Board of Representatives elects the Executive Board, which consists of the two spokespersons of the Board of Representatives, one member each from the fields of ethical legal and social aspects (ELSA) and biomedicine, as well as another person from other fields.

 The Board of Trustees consists of five members and advises the General Assembly and the other bodies of the association within the scope of their respective responsibilities.
 It consists of a representative of the State of North Rhine-Westphalia and one representative each in the fields of (i) biomedicine, (ii) ELSA, (iii) industrial applications, and (iv) public research funding.